dungsawa/Nozzle-Wiper-FLSUN-V400/README.md

 ![S70d7733df0c3458fa00cab6be903e6d63](https://github.com/user-attachments/assets/5553a32e-ab44-49d1-b9df-2b99512bc3e6)

 # Note:
- -If you experience the servo jittering during operation, try switching to another 5V PWM signal pin.
+ - If you experience the servo jittering during operation, try switching to another 5V PWM signal pin.

- -Try testing with the macro program first without enabling the servo.
+ - Try testing with the macro program first without enabling the servo.
 If the position is correct as desired, then test it again combined with the servo mechanism.

+ - I think I will add a limit switch to this mechanism soon, as a precaution in case the servo does not rotate to the correct position.

 # Since this is the first version, there are still some flaws, but overall it works well.
 If you have any suggestions, please share them with me.